The Alouette/Red Wing

 During the streamlined years it wasn't uncommon to see a B&M "American Flyer" or CP 2100-series lightweight coach within the consist.
 Before diesels took over the Alouette was normally led by one of CP's handsome Class G Pacific's north of Woodsville, New Hampshire, which could still be found heading the train on occasion through the late 1940s.

-According to Kevin Holland's book, "Passenger Trains Of Northern New England, In The Streamline Era," the CP's line through Vermont was one of its first dieselized in 1949 when Alco RS2s, built with steam boilers for passenger service, began handling local branch operations.
+After steam service ended, new E8As wearing the road's classic maroon and grey livery were common power.
+According to Kevin Holland's book, "Passenger Trains Of Northern New England, In The Streamline Era," the CP's line through Vermont was one of its first dieselized in 1949 when RS2s, equipped with steam boilers for passenger service, began handling local branch operations.

-Of note were Canadian Pacific's three E8As, #1800-1802; these were the only of their kind ever purchased by a Canadian road, intended to operate in conjunction with the B&M's fleet of twenty-one E7As (and a single E8A) that were regularly given passenger assignments from the mid-1940s forward.
+Of note were Canadian Pacific's three E8As, #1800-1802; these were the only of their kind purchased by the road, intended to operate in conjunction with the B&M's fleet of E7As (and a single E8A) that were regularly given passenger assignments from the mid-1940s forward.
 The original routing of the Alouette and Red Wing over the B&M saw the trains running via Woodsville, Plymouth, and Concord.

 However, after this line was truncated in late 1954 interchange with CP took place at White River Junction, Vermont (coincidentally, the same location that B&M interchanged with CV and their rival Ambassador/New Englander and Montrealer/Washingtonian).
 By then, disenchantment with passenger trains was growing rife with all parties involved.